joshgoebel/dwell/README.markdown

 SSL certificates (if found) will be copied and installed during `setup_and_deploy_cold`.
 You can also do this manually with `cap dwell:apache:copy_certs`.
 These same certs will referenced automatically in your apache configs if you have set `:apache_ssl_enabled` in your deploy.rb.

-SSL certificates should be saved locally:
+SSL certificates should be place in `ssl`:

     config/dwell/ssl/ca/*.crt
     config/dwell/ssl/*.crt
     config/dwell/ssl/*.key

-Any keys inside `ssl/ca` are assumed to be a Certificate Authority and are added to your Apache config with `SSLCACertificateFile`.
+Any keys inside `ssl/ca` are assumed to be a Certificate Authority and are added to your Apache config using `SSLCACertificateFile`.